The Church Calendar: A year with Christ

 🔍 The Forty Days

-Lent's forty days mirror Christ's desert fast, Israel's wilderness wandering, Moses' time on Sinai, and Elijah's journey to Horeb.
+Lent's forty days mirror Christ's desert fast, Israel's wilderness wandering, Moses' time on Sinai (Ex 34:28), and Elijah's journey to Horeb (1 Kgs 19:8).
 This season of penance prepares us to die with Christ so we can rise with Him at Easter.
-The traditional practices—prayer, fasting, almsgiving—purify soul, body, and relationships.
+The traditional Lenten practices — prayer, fasting, almsgiving — address the three primary disorders of fallen human nature: the soul turned from God, the body's disordered appetites, and the disordered love of possessions.

 🛡️ The Three Pillars of Lent

-Fasting: Disciplining the body to strengthen the spirit
+Fasting: Disciplining the body to strengthen the spirit; restraining concupiscence (Aquinas, ST II-II, q.147)

-These practices work together to transform us into the image of Christ.
+These three practices work together to transform us into the image of Christ who prayed forty days, resisted temptation, and gave everything for us.

 🐣 Easter: The Victory of Life